What Is a Government Debt Relief Program?

 Let’s address some common myths about government debt relief programs to clear up any confusion.

-Myth 1: Government programs erase all debt.
+Myth 1: Government programs erase all debt

 Reality: In many cases, IRS and student loan debt forgiveness programs are based on your ability to pay.
 So, while they reduce the amount you owe, they may not completely eliminate your debt.

-Myth 2: Only people in severe financial distress qualify.
+Myth 2: Only people in severe financial distress qualify

 Reality: Different programs have different eligibility criteria.
 For instance, Public Service Loan Forgiveness is available to individuals working in public service jobs, not just those in financial distress.
-Individuals from a variety of financial backgrounds can benefit.
+Individuals from a variety of financial backgrounds could benefit.
 It's just a matter of meeting specific requirements.

-Myth 3: Applying for government debt relief is too complicated and not worth the effort.
+Myth 3: Applying for government debt relief is too complicated and not worth the effort

-What to do if You Don’t Qualify for Government Debt Relief
+What to Do if You Don’t Qualify for Government Debt Relief

 Government debt relief programs don’t cover all types of debt, but there are other options that can help.
 Private specialists and hardship programs can provide support and solutions.

-Here’s what you can do if you have debt problems the government can’t solve:
+Here’s what you can do if you have debt problems the government can’t solve.

 Explore private alternatives